Build Mode · · 16 min read

 Platform underperforms.
 Later funding rounds dilute your stake or establish liquidation preferences that wipe out common shareholders.
 Your rolled equity, which was "worth" $1M, is now worth $50K.

 Protection: Same class as sponsors.
 Anti-dilution provisions, if possible.
 Realistic assessment of platform risk when deciding how much to roll.
+Understanding equity structures and downside protection is central to PE for HNW investors—the same principles apply to your rollover position.

 Employment Becomes Intolerable

 New management.
 Culture clash.
 Strategy you disagree with.
-You want out, but your earn-outs and equity vest over three years.
+You want out, but your earnouts and equity vest over three years.

 Protection: Clear exit triggers.
 Acceleration of vesting if you're terminated without cause.
 Realistic assessment of your tolerance for loss of control before signing.